-To help you decide whether or not parquet flooring is right for your home, we have listed down some of the main advantages and disadvantages of parquet flooring.
+To help you decide whether or not parquet floors are right for your home, we have listed down some of the main advantages and disadvantages of this flooring choice.

 Beauty and appeal

 Because parquet is made of wood, it gives a feeling of warmth to the area where you install it.
 The geometric and angular pattern options have made it a choice in some of the grandest palaces throughout time.
 Because you can customize the patterns and materials, parquet can give your home a classic or modern look.
 Not only can you choose from all kinds of patterns and materials, but you can also stain the wood different colors.
 Wood flooring has always been a reference when we think of comfort and luxury, which is why it’s no surprise that parquet flooring is used in homes and hotels throughout the world.

 If you are looking for something truly unique, parquet flooring is a good option to consider.
 Each tile truly is unique, as materials are combined and then cut before instillation.
 You are able to customize the patterns, materials, grains, and coloring of parquet flooring making no two rooms alike.

 Unlike carpets and rugs, which can harbor dust, dirt and allergens, parquet flooring provides no place for these unwelcome guests.
 This is an excellent choice for families with young children, who are at risk of developing allergies, and for people with allergies.